tuya/tuya-residence-ios-sdk-sample/README.md

     pod install
     ```

-3. This sample requires you to get a pair of keys and a security image from [Tuya IoT Development Platform](https://developer.tuya.com/), and register a developer account on this platform if you do not have one.
+3. This sample requires you to get a pair of keys and a security image from [Tuya Developer Platform](https://developer.tuya.com/), and register a developer account on this platform if you do not have one.
 Then, perform the following steps:

    1. Log in to the [Tuya IoT Development Platform](https://iot.tuya.com/).
 In the left-side navigation pane, choose **App** > **SDK Development**.

    2. Click **Create** to create an app.

    3. Fill in the required information.
 Make sure that you enter the valid Bundle ID.
 It cannot be changed afterward.

    4. You can find the AppKey, AppSecret, and security image on the **Get Key** tab.

 4. Open the `TuyaSmartResidenceSDKSample-iOS-ObjC.xcworkspace` pod generated for you.

 5. Fill in the AppKey and AppSecret in the **AppDelegate.m** file.

     ```objective-c